Planning for retirement: How to balance your retirement income and expenses

 - Consider a reverse mortgage, which allows you to borrow against the value ("equity") built up in your home if you are 62 or older.
 For more information about evaluating a reverse mortgage, read Reverse Mortgages: Avoiding a Reversal of Fortune, published by the Financial Industry Regulatory Authority (FINRA).

-Using a variety of investments, an Ameriprise financial advisor can help you turn your assets into a stream of income.
+Using a variety of investments, an Ameriprise financial advisor can help you turn your assets into a stream of income that is designed to last throughout retirement.
 This includes choosing appropriate investments for your cash reserve and long-term assets, as well as setting up a central cash account for your day-to-day expenses.